ZiyiWang58/casa0018/Assessment/Project/android_app/notes.md

 ### Phase 3
 Static image inference now works locally inside the Flutter app.

-The current test screen can load the model, run inference on a test image, and display the predicted class and confidence score.
+### Phase 4
+The Android phone camera was integrated into the Flutter app and the camera preview worked successfully.

+### Phase 5
+Near-real-time on-device classification now works inside the app using the live camera view.

+The current app can:
+- show a live camera preview
+- classify the current scene locally on the phone
+- display the predicted label
+- display the confidence score
+- display a disposal suggestion

-## Current model result in app
+## Current status
-- Prediction: `can`
-- Confidence: 54.2%

-## Next goal
-Move from static inference to camera-based classification.
+The prototype is now a working handheld Android edge-AI application rather than a static model test.